A completed application, with all supplemental materials, is due February 27, 2017.

 - Completion of the Interdisciplinary Humanities minor, including HMN 370,

-equivalent score on the revised MCAT, to serve 2015 and later) and satisfaction of all other standard requirements for admission to the School of Medicine.
-Acceptance into Wake Forest School of Medicine remains conditional until completion of all Program and College graduation requirements.
+- Appropriate score (see Tom Phillips for latest details and MCAT threshold) on the revised MCAT and satisfaction of all other standard requirements for admission to the School of Medicine.
+Acceptance into Wake Forest School of Medicine remains conditional unIHPM Application 2017til completion of all Program and College graduation requirements.
 Note that approval of the Pathway Program Committee is required to take any medical school prerequisite course at a location other than Wake Forest College.